-3. # of countries with established funds to support community level recovery Ministry of Finance reports, Project reports, Other partners' reports 0 2017 1 1 2 Specific funds designed and in use.
+3. # of countries with established funds to support community level recovery Ministry of Finance reports, Project reports, Other partners' reports 1 2017 1 1 2 Specific funds designed and in use.
 Risk: It has been difficult to establish this type of funds; nonetheless there are successful programs implemented in Asia and LAC that could serve as a model.
-Output 4 global Improved knowledge products, technological applications and South-South exchange for recovery management.
-1. # of knowledge products developed and disseminated including lessons learned, gender-sensitive case studies, best practices, guides to address specific hazards, particularly floods and droughts.
+Burkina's existing one would be revised or increase size of the fund, 1 additional country to be engaged on this type of work Output 4 Improved knowledge products, technological applications and South-South exchange for recovery management.
+Gender Marker 2 global 1. # of knowledge products developed and disseminated including lessons learned, gender-sensitive case studies, best practices, guides to address specific hazards, particularly floods and droughts.
 Meetings, workshops, consultancy' s reports.
-0 2017 2 2 4 8 Publications available and in use.
+0 2017 4 4 4 12 Publications available and in use.
 Risk: Lack of information available despite frequent recovery interventions.
 No systematic effort to systematize previous experiences.
 2. # of South-South exchanges promoted among participating countries and/or different regions Workshops or other types of exchanges organized.
 Project records.
-0 2017 1 1 1 3 Project reports Risk: N/A 3. # of in country-tailored mobile applications to support post disaster needs assessments and recovery monitoring while keeping in mind women's specific needs Project reports, Workshops conducted, Software developed 0 2017 1 1 2 4 Project reports, Workshops conducted, Software developed, media coverage.
-Risk: Difficulties is hardware and software availability, lack of interest of the authorities.
+1 2017 1 2 1 4 Project reports Risk: N/A Niger has been engaged in S-S exchange

+3. # of in country-tailored mobile applications to support post disaster needs assessments and recovery monitoring while keeping in mind women's specific needs Project reports, Workshops conducted, Software developed 0 2017 2 2 Project reports, Workshops conducted, Software developed, media coverage.
+Risk: Difficulties is hardware and software availability, lack of interest of the authorities. --- --- --- ------ -- -- --- --- --